-Treprostinil (Remodulin® and Tyvaso®) was APPROVED for formulary addition for both parenteral and inhaled formulations for use in pulmonary arterial hypertension.
-The following ordering instructions will be added in Epic: This medication should only be initiated in consultation with a pulmonary hypertension specialist.
-The monograph will be posted on the P&T intranet website.
+The combination HIV medication Emtricitabine and tenofovir (Truvada®) was APPROVED for formulary addition.
+Single agents products are already on formulary.
+The abbreviated monograph will be posted on the P&T intranet website.
 A review of formulary drug use will be presented in six months.

 The updated policy PFC: XI-36:05 Controlled Substance: Accountability was APPROVED.